dminor/scoundrel/readme.md

 ### Number

-Numbers are 64 floating point.
+Numbers are 64 bit floats.
 The usual arithmetic and comparison operators are supported: `+`, `-`, `*`, `/`, `mod`, '<', '<=', '==', '<>', '>', and '>='.
 The `|` operator returns true if the first value evenly divides the second, false otherwise, e.g. `a | b` is true if `b % a == 0`.
 The number zero is false